SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 ### To use this helper class, import them from the @microsoft/sp-http module

 1. Scroll to the top of the **HelloWorldWebPart.ts** file.
-1. Locate the line `import MockHttpClient from './MockHttpClient';` and add the following code immediately after it:
+1. Locate the line `import * as strings from 'HelloWorldWebPartStrings';` and add the following code immediately after it:

     ```typescript
     import {